 Rain Barrel Workshop Grants

-Rain Barrel Workshop Grants provide assistance to neighborhood groups who organize a community rain barrel construction workshop.
-Awards are typically $40 for each participant and can be used to purchase ready-made rain barrels for the workshop.
-All projects must include an educational component.Go to grant
+Rain Barrel Workshop Grants provide assistance to groups who organize and host an educational rain barrel workshop.
+Awards cover up to $50 for each participant and can be used to purchase ready-made rain barrels or materials to build your own.
+All projects must include an educational component and provide each participant with their very own rain barrel.Go to grant

 Yes – CRWD grants provide financial and technical assistance to help build projects that protect local lakes and the Mississippi River.
 Polluted runoff is a leading cause of water pollution in lakes and rivers, particularly in urban areas like the District.
 As much of the land in CRWD is already developed and privately owned, working with residents who build clean water projects is essential for improving water quality.